gitpeterwind/emep-dev/README_Open.md

 # Timefactors

-  For EECCA runs, the monthly time-factors from the LOTOS-EUROS model can now be activated, and seem to generate betetr results.
+  For EECCA runs, the monthly time-factors from the LOTOS-EUROS model can now be activated, and seem to generate better results.

   To use, set MonthlyNH3 = 'LOTOS' in config_emep.nml